 CERT C Coding Standard[37]: FLP00-C, FP01-C, FLP02-C and FLP30-C

 Ada Quality and Style Guide[1]:

-5.5.6 and 7.2.1 through 7.2.8
+5.5 subsection “Accuracy of Operations with Real Numbers”

+7.2 subsection “Accuracy Model”

 Mechanism of failure

 Floating-point numbers are generally only an approximation of the actual value.
 Expressed in base 10 world, the value of 1/3 is 0.333333… The same type of situation occurs in the binary world, but the numbers that can be represented with a limited number of digits in base 10, such as 1/10 = 0.1 become endlessly repeating sequences in the binary world.
 So, 1/10 represented as a binary number is: